ayyoob/mudgee/README.md

 This tool requires a configuration file to be passed as an argument during the execution of the tool.
 A sample config(eg mud_config.json) file is provided in the target directory.
 Before executing the tool make sure to update the required parameters to identify device, gateway and pcap informations.

-Sample mud config is provided:
-    pcap location, device mac, device name, gateway mac and gateway ip details needs to be passed through the config.

 # Execute

 ```sh